VoXaN24/send-ipfs-script/README.md

 # send-ipfs-script

-Download file from internet and upload it automaticly to IPFS !
+Download file from internet and upload it automatically to IPFS !

 Work thank's to the [Estuary Gateway](https://estuary.tech/)